 Children sometimes may begin to show early subtle signs of orthodontic problems as they grow and develop.
-At Hicks and McMurphy Orthodontics, our kid friendly orthodontists and team specialize in recognizing these subtle problems with developing teeth and jaw growth.
+At McMurphy Orthodontics, our kid friendly orthodontists and team specialize in recognizing these subtle problems with developing teeth and jaw growth.

 With convenient locations in Mobile, West Mobile and Saraland Alabama, as well as Lucedale, Mississippi, caring for your child’s smile has never been easier!